digdir/designsystemet/README.md

 #### Styling with CSS Modules

-Styling should primarily be done in CSS files using CSS variables.
-The CSS files should end with `.module.css`.
-This creates a CSS module that makes sure any class defined inside do not collide with classes from other CSS modules.
-The CSS class wil look something like this in the final HTML: `Title__2C7KE`.
+Styling should primarily be implemented in CSS files using CSS variables.
+To create a CSS module that prevents class collisions with other modules, the CSS files should have a `.module.css` extension.
+This naming convention ensures encapsulation and maintains the scope of classes within the respective CSS module.
+The CSS class wil look something like this in the final HTML output: `Title__2C7KE`.

-Use camelCase for naming your CSS classes.
+For naming your CSS classes, camelCase is required.
+This naming convention involves starting each word with a lowercase letter and capitalizing the first letter of subsequent words, without any spaces or special characters.
+Using camelCase ensures consistency and readability in your CSS class names.
 Example: `.mainTitle`.

-We use Figma as our design tool, and extract tokens directly to be used in code.
+As our design tool, we utilize Figma and extract tokens directly from it for code usage.
 These tokens are defined in the Design Tokens NPM package.
-Try to use as many tokens from this package as you can, and try to avoid creating your own local variables.
-The tokens are designed to be very generic and reusable.
+It is encouraged to leverage as many tokens from this package as possible and minimize the creation of custom local variables.
+The tokens are intentionally designed to be highly generic and reusable, promoting consistency across the codebase.

 #### Code formatting with Prettier

-We use [Prettier](https://prettier.io/) to format the code in this project.
-It is recommended to set up your code editor to format your files on save.
-This will help you later when you want to merge your changes into the main branch.
-We have very strict code checking in pull requests.
+In this project, we employ [Prettier](https://prettier.io/) for code formatting.
+It is advisable to configure your code editor to automatically format files upon saving.
+This practice will prove beneficial when merging your changes into the main branch.
+It's worth noting that we enforce rigorous code checks in pull requests, emphasizing the importance of consistent code formatting.

 #### Linting with ESLint and Stylelint

-TypeScript and CSS files are set up with linting.
-This means that the project will scan your files for problems.
+TypeScript and CSS files have been configured with linting, which means that the project will scan these files for potential problems or issues.
+Linting helps maintain code quality by detecting errors, enforcing coding conventions, and promoting best practices.
 You have to fix all errors and warnings before the code can be merged into the main branch.

 #### Use of TypeScript files

-We will not allow JavasSript files in this project in code contributions.
-TypeScript makes sure our code is safe and testable.
+In code contributions for this project, we do not permit JavaScript files.
+The use of TypeScript ensures the safety and testability of our code.
 If you need to run TypeScript files in the Node environment, use the `.mts` extension.

 ---